Geometric Constraints on Quantum Gravity-Inspired Dispersion Relations: Introduction

 In this work, we close this gap by employing a unified geometric formulation in which any MDR is represented as an embedded surface in energy--momentum space.
 Geometric invariants of this surface---such as its slope, Gaussian curvature, and critical points---provide coordinate-independent diagnostics of stability, hyperbolicity, and the emergence of new invariant momentum scales.
 Three conceptually distinct kinematical conditions, (i) hyperbolic and well-posed propagation, (ii) absence of spurious critical points, and (iii) threshold conditions for processes such as $\gamma\to e^+e^-$, thus arise as simple geometric properties of a single surface in $\mathbb{R}^3$.

 This unifying picture allows us to treat polynomial, non-polynomial, and factorizable MDRs on the same footing, and to derive model-independent constraints beyond EFT.
 A central result of this paper is the exhaustive application of this geometric method to the full spectrum of MDRs arising in Loop Quantum Gravity, including polymeric (sine), holonomy-corrected, inverse-triad and semiclassical/DSR-like forms.
-As we show below, all these MDRs remain strictly hyperbolic and free of critical branching in the phenomenologically relevant regime, demonstrating the robustness of LQG kinematics when viewed through intrinsic geometric criteria.
+As we show below, all these MDRs remain entirely within the hyperbolic sector of the off-shell surface throughout the phenomenologically relevant regime, demonstrating the robustness of LQG kinematics when viewed through intrinsic geometric criteria.
+It is worth emphasizing, however, that the present framework should be understood primarily as a geometric classification of modified dispersion relations.
+While the intrinsic curvature and critical structure of the associated off--shell surface provide coordinate--independent assessments of hyperbolicity and stability, the interpretation of these geometric properties as physical viability conditions still requires an additional physical and phenomenological input.
+In particular, for sufficiently general non-polynomial or non-analytic dispersion relations, the global identification of curvature sign changes or critical structures may itself become algorithmically nontrivial.
+The framework developed here therefore separates geometric definability from practical computability, while retaining a unified mathematical language applicable beyond the standard EFT regime.